FAQs

 The length of time taken to settle your claim will depend upon the complexity and severity of your injury and whether the other side admits liability for your accident and/or whether the third party complies promptly with any requests for information.

-The initial process is for the Solicitor to submit details of your accident and the allegations of negligence to the company / relevant body who we believe are responsible who then have a period of up to 4 months in which to investigate and return to us with their decision.
-If we receive an admission of liability for your accident then we would proceed to obtain medical evidence from an expert and how quickly we can obtain this depends on both the expert and as mentioned above, the complexity of your injury.
-In some cases, an injury can take a long time to heal or we may require reports from more than one expert and/or you may require further tests or treatment before we can settle your claim.
+The initial process is for your Solicitor to submit details of your accident and the allegations of negligence to the company / relevant body who they believe are responsible who then have a period of up to 4 months in which to investigate and return with their decision.
+If your solicitor receives an admission of liability for your accident then they would proceed to obtain medical evidence from an expert and how quickly they can obtain this depends on both the expert and as mentioned above, the complexity of your injury.
+In some cases, an injury can take a long time to heal or may require reports from more than one expert and/or you may require further tests or treatment before your solicitor can settle your claim.

-Should we receive a denial of liability for your accident then your claim may take longer as we may need to obtain further documents and send your claim to a Barrister to review before we can proceed to obtain medical evidence.
+Should your solicitor receive a denial of liability for your accident then your claim may take longer as they may need to obtain further documents and send your claim to a Barrister to review before they can proceed to obtain medical evidence.

 Clinical Negligence